csb21jb/Teen-Cybercamp/README.md

 If there are any issues with the Docker containers, you can manually manage them using the following commands:
 1. Navigate to the directory where you ran the installation script:

-2. Run the following commands to restart Docker containers (This removes the container so anything you save will be deleted):
+2. Run the following commands where you ran the script to restart Docker containers (This removes the container so anything you save will be deleted):
    ```bash
    docker compose down && docker compose up -d
    ```